adam-p/yesterday-i-learned/git.md

 `git commit --allow-empty -m 'empty initial commit yo'`

+**OR** If you are an absolute /r/madlad, you can even omit the commit message (Thanks, Rob)

+`git commit --allow-empty --allow-empty-message`

 ## I can't overwrite untracked local files when pulling
 Try `git fetch --all && git reset --hard origin/(branch)`.